-While the VCPL will make every attempt, through the use of its TPM, to prevent direct access to materials not generally acceptable in a public library, it is technically impossible to guarantee that the TPM will be error free.
-The Vigo County Public Library is not responsible for the unintentional exclusion of desired, necessary, or relevant information that may be the result of its TPM software.
-An authorized staff member may disable the TPM, upon request by an adult user, to allow unrestricted access for research or any other lawful purpose.
-The Children’s Internet Protect Act (CIPA) does not allow disabling Internet filtering software for minors under any circumstances.
+While the TPM inhibits access to content that violates CIPA and is not generally acceptable in a public library, it is technically impossible to guarantee that the TPM will be error free.
+The Vigo County Public Library is not responsible for the unintentional inclusion of prohibited content or the exclusion of legitimate content that may be the result of TPM software limitations.
+An authorized staff member may disable the TPM, upon request by a user 17 years of age or older, to allow unrestricted access for research or any other lawful purpose.
+The Children’s Internet Protection Act (CIPA) does not allow disabling internet filtering software for minors under any circumstances.

 Responsibility of Users

-With the freedom and privilege to access computer networks comes the responsibility to use them in a responsible and ethical manner that includes, but is not limited to, the following:
+With the freedom and privilege to access computer networks and internet resources comes the responsibility to use them in a responsible and ethical manner that includes, but is not limited to, the following:

-Using resources for educational, informational, and recreational purposes only and not for unauthorized, illegal, or unethical purposes.
+- Using resources for educational, informational, and recreational purposes and not for unauthorized, illegal, or unethical purposes.

-In accordance with the Library’s mission the individual user, whether using filtered, or unfiltered Internet access, must also be aware of and respect the rights of others and refrain from the display of images or materials that may be offensive to other users or staff.
+- Refraining from the display of images or materials that may be offensive to other customers or library staff, whether using filtered or unfiltered internet access, or accessing files from a portable device.
+Users must be aware of and respect the rights of others in the library.
 The Vigo County Public Library recognizes and supports federal laws pertaining to information access and is obligated to comply with laws pertaining to exposure to certain explicit images and materials.

-In order to provide reasonable safeguards for minors (defined as under the age of 17), the VCPL:
+In compliance with the Neighborhood Children’s Internet Protection Act (N-CIPA) and in order to provide reasonable protective measures for minors (defined as under the age of 17), the VCPL:

-Provides information for parents and minors regarding safe Internet use practices
+- Provides information for parents and minors regarding safe internet use practices including:

 Policy Enforcement and Limits of Liability